 If your oven should fail to operate, check to see whether the circuit breaker is open or the fuse is blown.

-If service is required, call your dealer or authorized service agency.
-The name of the authorized service agency can be obtained from the dealer or distributor in your area.
+If service is required, call your authorized service agency.

 When you call for service, have the following information readily available: